denistsoi/franklinchen.github.io/source/_posts/2012-06-08-heinz-hall-memories-at-the-pittsburgh-symphony-being-shocked-out-of-my-mind-upon-experiencing-prokofievs-second-piano-concerto-for-the-first-time.markdown

 So I've never seen Yefim Bronfman playing Prokofiev's second piano concerto, but YouTube comes to the rescue.
 If you want to check out the wild cadenza I mentioned, it occurs between 5:00 and 9:19 in this video:

 <iframe width="420" height="315" src="http://www.youtube.com/embed/CCeo1vyewEg" frameborder="0" allowfullscreen></iframe>

+## (Update of 2013-11-08)

+I happened to see on the PSO blog [a post about someone else's experience with a recent performance of this concerto with the PSO](http://blogs.pittsburghsymphony.org/2013/11/the-most-amazing-rendition-of-prokofievs-second-piano-concerto/)!